ariscript/www/content/about.md

 # About

+I'm Ari Prakash
+(<a class="trans" href="https://en.pronouns.page/@ariscript" data-external-link="true" target="_blank"><span class="trans">she/her</span></a>),
-I'm Ari Prakash ([she/her](https://en.pronouns.page/@ariscript)), a second-year student at [Northeastern University](https://northeastern.edu), where I'm studying Computer Science and minoring in Mathematics.
+a second-year student at [Northeastern University](https://northeastern.edu), where I'm studying Computer Science and minoring in Mathematics.
 I'm interested in using the language of mathematics and logic to reason about programs, and to this end, learning about compilers and programming language theory.
 I'm also interested in cybersecurity and low-level systems programming.

 I believe that technology should be used to benefit and empower people and communities equitably, which is not at all a guarantee with any technological